 - Thinking about solar for your home or business?!
 Several businesses in Franklin already have rooftop arrays.
 For more information, visit the Tennessee Solar Institue.

-- Attend the Sustainability Commission monthly meeting on the third Tuesday of the month at 4:00 p.m. at City Hall.
+- Attend the Sustainability Commission monthly meeting, usually the first Friday of each month at 8 am in City Hall.

 News & Upcoming Events